 A quality dancing pole installed correctly in your home may put some temporary indentations on a carpet (similar to that of the legs on a sofa) but indentations are not an issue with most landlords.
 They are generally very safe when installed in an apartment.

-With that being said, portable removable dance poles have shown to be suitable for putting up in an apartment and doing a pole dancing workout at home especially in the following conditions:
+With that being said, the best dance pole for an apartment are portable removable dance poles and perfectly suitable for doing a pole dancing workout at home especially in the following conditions:

 1. You need the convenience of being able to move your dance pole from one room to the other in your house or move it with you when you get a different place to live.